Kiteboarding: Late 20th century

 Bill Roeseler, a Boeing aerodynamicist, and his son Cory Roeseler patented the "KiteSki" system, which consisted of water skis powered by a two-line, delta style kite, controlled via a bar-mounted combined winch/brake.
 The KiteSki was commercially available in 1994.
 The kite had a rudimentary water launch capability and could go upwind.
 In 1995, Cory Roeseler visited Peter Lynn at New Zealand's Lake Clearwater in the Ashburton Alpine Lakes area, demonstrating the speed, balance, and upwind angle on his 'ski'.
 In the late 1990s, Cory's ski evolved into a single board similar to a surfboard.

 The development of modern-day kitesurfing by the Roeselers in the United States and the Legaignoux in France was carried on in parallel with that of buggying.

 In 1996, Laird Hamilton and Manu Bertin were instrumental in demonstrating and popularising kitesurfing off the coast of Maui, while, in Florida, Raphaël Baruch changed the name of the sport from flysurfing to kitesurfing by starting and promoting the first commercial brand of the industry: "Kitesurf".

-In 1997, the Legaignoux brothers developed and sold the breakthrough "Wipika" kite design which had a structure of preformed inflatable tubes and a simple bridle system to the wingtips, both of which greatly assisted water re-launch.
+In 1997, the Legaignoux brothers developed and sold the breakthrough "Wipika" kite design that had a structure of preformed inflatable tubes and a simple bridle system to the wingtips, both of which greatly assisted water re-launch.
 Bruno Legaignoux continued to improve kite designs, including developing the bow kite design, which has been licensed to many kite manufacturers.

 In 1997, specialized kiteboards were developed by Raphaël Salles and Laurent Ness.
 By the end of 1998 kitesurfing had become an extreme sport, distributed and taught through shops and schools worldwide.
-The first competition was held on Maui in September 1998 and won by Flash Austin.
+The first competition was held on Maui in September 1998 and was won by Flash Austin.